POSH

 Sextortion gets stronger when panic drives the response.

-Save what proves who, where, what, and how the threat was made.
+Save what proves who, where, what, when, and how the threat was made.

-Use the most relevant official pathway below depending on what has happened.
+Use the most relevant official pathway depending on where you live and what has happened.

 If the child is under 18, treat the situation seriously and report early.